LENOX -- Here's a deal: Tanglewood tickets to see Taylor Swift play with James Taylor, available now, at a cost of only three times their face value.

 Making matters worse, the sites charge shipping and a $20 service fee, all tacked on after you enter your credit card information.

 To avoid getting burned, the BSO advises concert-goers to always purchase from their website, bso.org.
 You can also order by phone; dial (888) 266-1200.

 The resellers do offer one advantage over the traditional box office -- they have tickets for seats that have already sold out.
 But be prepared to pay a high cost of entry; for Taylor's Fourth of July run of three concerts -- July 2, 3 and 4, getting a seat in the front-and-center section will run you over $700.

-Even if that price doesn't deter you,
+Even if that price doesn't deter you, buy with caution.

 Consumers complained about being surprised by the service charge, getting worse seats than they thought were being advertised, and showing up to a venue and learning that their tickets were not valid.

 To reach Ned Oliver:

 or (413) 496-6240.

 On Twitter: @NedOliver